sintef-ocean/conan-ogre3d/README.md

 ## Package components

 We have added support for components using `cmake` and `cmake_find_package` generators.
-The following targets are available [EXPERIMENTAL]:
+The following tqargets are available [EXPERIMENTAL]:

  - `Ogre3D::Ogre3D` - Depends on all components below
  - `Ogre3D::Components` - All built component libraries, including core libraries
- - `Ogre3D::Plugins` - Include directories of built plugins, and also import library files on Windows, depends on `Ogre3D::Components`
+ - `Ogre3D::Plugins` - All built plugin and codec libraries, depends on `Ogre3D::Components`
- - `Ogre3D::RenderSystems` - Include directories of built rendersystems, and also import library files on Windows, depends on `Ogre::Components`
+ - `Ogre3D::RenderSystems` - All built rendersystem libraries, depends on `Ogre::Components`

+ Typically, you only need to link `Ogre3D::Components`, but if you include headers from any of the other features in you code, you need to link the corresponding targets.

 ## Package options